optiqs/optiqs-gen/README.md

-# lens-generator
+# optics-gen

-Generate lens declarations for a type definition.
+Generate optics declarations for a type definition.

 ## Usage Example